• Skip to main content

 Like much of central Shanghai, high real estate values favour hotels in the mid-range and above.
 There’s surprisingly little choice for either budget or luxury around here.

 A quick note: You’ll notice that many of the hotels around Old City throw “Bund” into their name.
-While The Bund isn’t far away (just a 10-minute walk from Yuyuan Garden in the centre of Old City), it’s not exactly accurate.
-All the properties chosen here, despite their names, are closer to Old City than The Bund.
+While The Bund isn’t far away (just a 10-minute walk from Yuyuan Garden in the centre of the area), it’s not exactly accurate.

-Old French Concession
+Former French Concession

-By far the most surprising neighbourhood in Shanghai, the Old French Concession is not just one of the city’s best districts to explore, but one of the top areas to stay.
-You should spend your entire time in Shanghai digging into this eclectic district without ever stumbling across the same thing twice.
+By far the most surprising neighbourhood in Shanghai, the Former French Concession is not just one of the city’s best districts to explore, but one of the most recommended areas to stay.

 Fuxing Park in Former French Concession

-Pinning down exactly where to stay in the French Concession can get a bit tough as it’s, geographically, one of the biggest localities in Shanghai.
-In fact, it’s hard to even get a straight answer as to where it officially begins and where it ends!
+Pinning down exactly where to stay in the French Concession can get a bit tough as it’s, geographically, one of the biggest localities in the city.

 In the end, it doesn’t matter much.
-Nearly anywhere you choose to lay your head in the Old French Concession, you’ll be in one of Shanghai’s premier neighbourhoods for tourists & locals alike.
-It teems with leaf-shaded boulevards, old colonial mansions, lush parks, and a sizeable smattering of trendy wine bars, Euro-inspired cafés & restaurants.
+Nearly anywhere you choose to lay your head in the French Concession, you’ll be in one of Shanghai’s premier neighbourhoods for tourists & locals alike.

-Recommended hotels in Old French Concession
+Recommended hotels in the French Concession

-Covering a vast swath of central Shanghai, the Old French Concession offers a whole variety of different places to stay.
-Like neighbouring quarters, much of the focus here is on the mid-range market with top-end luxury hotels tending further east towards The Bund and Lujiazui or further north in Jing’an.
+Like neighbouring quarters, much of the focus here is on the mid-range market with high-end luxury hotels tending further east towards The Bund and Lujiazui or further north in Jing’an.

-• Hotel Equatorial Shanghai: With a shortage of good budget hotels, this low-mid-range hotel offers one of the best balances between budget-friendliness and quality in the Old French Concession.
+• Hotel Equatorial Shanghai: With a shortage of good budget hotels, this low-mid-range hotel offers one of the best balances between budget-friendliness and quality in the French Concession.
 Rooms are fairly standard stock, but extras like an indoor pool & well-equipped gym tip the scales in this property’s favour.

 Jing’an